jonathanvdc/skeleshare-cgo26-artifact/README.md

 ## Step-By-Step Instructions (Figure 12)

-To repdouce, figure 12 (a), please run the following commands to get the data points for enode numbers:
+To reproduce Figure 12(a), run the following commands to extract the data points for the e-node counts:

 ```bash
 docker run --rm -it \